baselrabia/DesignPatternInAction/Adapter/README.md

 ## Hello Adapter Pattern

 1. integration 3rd party APIs
-2. Depandancy inversion
+2. Dependance inversion
-3. User the container to swap implementaions
+3. User the container to swap implementations

+#### Primer

+- Two Components with incompatible interfaces
+- Converts Messages passed between the components into something each can understand

+#### Scenario

+- News aggregator
+- Want to provide "local news" in the sidebar
+- Geolocate based on IP Address

+#### Benefits

+- Inverts dependency
+- Ability to swap out implementations
+- Easy to test